gnardari/urquhart/README.md

 OpenCV 4.2.0 (Discrete fourier transform)
 ```

-You can run an example based on `test.cpp`
+You can run an example based on `example.cpp`
 ```
 // add this package to my_workspace/src
 catkin_make
 source devel/setup.bash
-rosrun urquhart UrquhartNode PATH/TO/example/obsA.txt PATH/TO/example/obsB.txt
+rosrun urquhart UrquhartExample PATH/TO/example/obsA.txt PATH/TO/example/obsB.txt
 ```

 ### ROS